 Fonda San Miguel, an Old World Hacienda in Austin

-For the Fourth of July, Joshua had a free day from his Debate camp.
-We decided to drive to Austin to see him and also to start celebrating Keith’s birthday.
-Since time and (a ton of) money are two luxuries we don’t have at the moment, I came up with the idea of taking him “around the world” – that is, eating different cuisines at several restaurants.
+For the Fourth of July, my older son had a free day from his Debate camp.
+We decided to drive to Austin to see him and also to start celebrating Hub’s birthday.
+Since time and (a ton of) money are two luxuries we don’t have at the moment, I came up with the idea of taking him “around the world” — that is, eating different cuisines at several restaurants.
 First stop is Mexico at Fonda San Miguel.

 This place is tucked away in a residential area in Austin.
-The restaurant is reminiscent of a Mexican hacienda- colorful and vibrant, with interesting artwork hung on the walls, definitely full of character and charm.
+The restaurant is reminiscent of a Mexican hacienda, colorful and vibrant.
+Interesting artwork hung on the wall, full of character and charm.
 Inside the main dining room is a center table that has a display of different terracota clay pots and Mexican potteries.
 (I also noticed that several of the waiters are very handsome.
 If only I could’ve taken a picture of ours 😄).
 Moving along, I would give the food a B. I had the Pescado Veracruzano, broiled fish filet in the traditional Vera Cruz tomato sauce with capers, onions, and Spanish olives.
 The fish was delicious but I didn’t see much of the capers and olives.
 Instead it was topped with a lot of onions (and I hate onions).
-Keith got the Cochinita Pibil, a Yucatan specialty baked in banana leaves.
+Hubby got the Cochinita Pibil, a Yucatan specialty baked in banana leaves.
 I tasted it and it was delicious.
 Perhaps the best Cochinita Pibil I have had so far.